Forget the Cinque Terre and go hiking Portofino!

 You can sunbathe, swim, and have a picnic, but keep in mind that there’s no shade.
 Along the path from San Rocco to Punta Chiappa, there are a few bars/restaurants where you can make a pause for a drink or a bite.
 They don’t come cheap, and they’re too touristy in high season to expect great food, but some of them have magnificent views.

-Ruta, a fraction of Camogli uphill, is one of the main access points into Portofino Natural Park, with several options for short and longer walks.
+Ruta, a fraction of Camogli uphill, is one of the main access points into Portofino Natural Park.
+From there, you can choose between several trails for short and longer walks.

 The hike to Portofino is a classic, and there are several options, a little more challenging especially if you follow the trail along the coast, where you’ll walk up and down quite a bit, before starting the steep descent to Portofino.